-The Annual General Meeting on 12 March 2021 decided on the following attendance allowances for the Supervisory Board: EUR 800 per meeting for the Chairman, EUR 600 per meeting for the Vice Chairman and EUR 500 per meeting for members.
-The Annual General Meeting decided on the following remuneration payable to the Board of Directors: the monthly remuneration for the Chairman EUR 1,800, the monthly remuneration for the Vice Chairman EUR 1,000, the monthly remuneration for other members EUR 800, and the attendance allowance for Board and committee meetings EUR 600 per meeting.
+The Annual General Meeting on 17 March 2023 decided on the following attendance allowances for the Supervisory Board: EUR 800 per meeting for the Chairman, EUR 600 per meeting for the Vice Chairman and EUR 500 per meeting for members.

+The Annual General Meeting decided on the following remuneration payable to the Board of Directors: the monthly remuneration for the Chairman EUR 2,000, the monthly remuneration for the Vice Chairman EUR 1,100, the monthly remuneration for a member who chairs a Board committee EUR 1,100, the monthly remuneration for other members EUR 900, and the attendance allowance for Board and committee meetings EUR 600 per meeting.

-The fees paid to the governing bodies in 2021 totalled EUR 281,300.
-The fees confirmed by the General Meeting of Shareholders and the total fees paid to each member are presented on page 9.
+In 2023, a total of EUR 288,600.00 was paid to the governance bodies (the fees of the Supervisory Board include the fee for Finnvera's personnel representative).
+The fees confirmed by the General Meeting of Shareholders and the total fees paid to each member are presented above.

-The Board of Directors, upon the presentation of the Remuneration Committee, decides on the salaries and fees paid to the CEO, Deputy to the CEO and other executives appointed by the Board.
+The Board of Directors, upon presentation of the Remuneration and Nomination Committee, decides on the salaries and fees paid to the CEO, Deputy to the CEO and other executives appointed by the Board.

-The salaries and fees paid to Finnvera's CEO in 2021 totalled EUR 397,219.03.
+The salaries and fees paid to Finnvera's CEO in 2023 totalled EUR 461,924.37.
 The total remuneration includes the taxable value of the car benefit.

 The CEO has a notice period of six months.
 In addition, the CEO is entitled to a severance compensation corresponding to 18 months' pay if he is dismissed by the company.
-The Executive Vice President of the Large Corporates business unit acts as a substitute to the Chief Executive Officer.
-The salaries and fees paid to the Executive Vice President of the Large Corporates business unit in 2021 totalled EUR 222,771.16.
+The CEO is deputised by Executive Vice President of the Large Corporates business unit.
+The salaries and fees paid to the Executive Vice President of the Large Corporates business unit in 2023 totalled EUR 245,132.59.